BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         ##PP_comment: construct_visibility() takes additional arguments start,end,time_shift. what is the use case for these arguments, and is it important to include them in this function? **RESOLVED** see below
         ##RU/EM_comment : have a separate function to first crop data object and pass to generate_all_predictors. if it gets very annoying w backward compatibility -- revisit.
         drop_all_missing_frames : False (only drop frames of missing forager) True (drop frames for all foragers)
+        constraint: Optional function to model inaccessible points in grid (for eg, tank boundaries).
+Function returns True for accessible points

     Returns:
         local_windows :